-“But are they safe?
-Those people know you.
-Won’t they want to hurt your family too?”
-I seriously have poor phrasing when I’m talking sometimes.
-I think it’s from the lack of social skills and the fact that I’d been deprived from prolonged human interaction for some time now ever since I decided to work from home.
+“Are they safe?
+Those people who want to harm you, won’t they hurt your family too?”
+Ok, that sounded wrong.
+I'm not good at phrasing my thoughts.
+I think it’s from the lack of social skills and the fact that I’d been deprived of prolonged human interaction since I started working from home.
 I mentally face-palmed myself hoping I don’t blurt out more insensitive things.

 “Yes.
-They relocated to the provinces.
-I am planning to bring them here but not now.
+They relocated to the province.
+I'm planning to bring them here but not now.
 After my studies, I will bring them.”

 “School.
-Wow!
-What are you taking up now?”
+That sounds great!
+What are you studying now?”
 Opportunity to change the subject.
 Perfect.

 “Film.”
 I still couldn’t see his face but I sensed a smile in his voice as he said it.

 “Because I have so much experience, you see, from the war.
-I have seen so much.
+I have seen so many things.
 I want to turn them into movies so people will see them.”
 At that moment I was speechless.
-Here was a guy faced with so much chaos back home.
-Here was a guy who was driven out from his home and flown to the other side of the world leaving his family not for the sake of getting a better income nor for the sake of chasing his dreams but because of survival.
+Here's a guy faced with so much adversity, driven out from his home, and flown to the other side of the world.
+He had to leave his family not for the sake of getting a better income, neither for the sake of chasing his dreams, but because he needed to survive.
 Yet, he was incredibly optimistic about his situation.
 He didn’t even sound afraid.

-I felt that our destination was approaching so I decided to ask him one last question before we went back to being strangers.
-Before we stepped out of the car and possibly not see him again (I’ve never ridden in an Uber car with the same driver.
-Ever).
+Our destination was getting close so I asked him one last question before we went back to being strangers; before we stepped out of the car and never see him again—I’ve never been in an Uber with the same driver.

 “Do you miss home?”

 “Yes.
 I miss the food.
 Culture.
-You know?” he said with almost a hint of homesickness in his voice.
-“In my hometown, everybody knew everybody.
+You know?” he said with a hint of nostalgia in his voice.
+“In my hometown, everybody knows everybody.
 There is a tight community.
-We help each other out.
-If there is a party, everyone is invited.
-The whole neighbourhood is invited.
+We help each other.
+If there is a party, everyone is welcome.
+The whole neighborhood is invited.
 My home will always be home."

-And for a moment we forgot where we were in this planet.
-For a moment we were able to devour that familiar taste called home.
+We stepped into a restaurant that had that familiar warmth of home.
+A room full of Filipinos happily enjoying their dinner.
+And for a moment we forgot where we were on this planet.
+For a moment, we were able to bite that familiar taste of home.